apache/thrift/tutorial/rs/README.md

 extern crate try_from;

 // generated Rust module
-mod tutorial;

-use std::cell::RefCell;
+use tutorial;

-use std::rc::Rc;
+use thrift::protocol::{TCompactInputProtocol, TCompactOutputProtocol};
 use thrift::protocol::{TInputProtocol, TOutputProtocol};
+use thrift::transport::{TFramedReadTransport, TFramedWriteTransport};
-use thrift::protocol::{TCompactInputProtocol, TCompactOutputProtocol};
+use thrift::transport::{TIoChannel, TTcpChannel};
-use thrift::transport::{TFramedTransport, TTcpTransport, TTransport};
 use tutorial::{CalculatorSyncClient, TCalculatorSyncClient};
 use tutorial::{Operation, Work};